WinHacks/VideoTemplate/README.md

-# VideoTemplate
+# WinHacks Demo Video Template

-For those hackers who are more inexperienced with video editing, there is a video template here that’s free to use.
+For those hackers who aren't experienced with video editing, there is a video template here that’s free to use.
 You will need two different softwares to create your video:

 - OBS Studio.
 This is the software you will be using to record your screen.
 - HitFilm Express.
 This is the video editing software where all the magic happens!